jvanasco/pyramid_sqlassist/README.md

 `v0.9.1` introduced a capability to use non-scoped sessions.
 This appears to work, but hasn't been tested as thoroughly as I'd like.

-non-scoped sessions are not integrated with the `transaction` package, as they are incompatible with the zope transaction extension.
+non-scoped sessions are not integrated with the `transaction` package, as they are incompatible with Zope's transaction extension.
 There is probably a way to get this to work, patches welcome.

 # Overview